REAS/studio/notes/KineticSculpture/README.md

   [31]  Schöffer, Nicolas and Jean Tinguely.
 2 Kinetic Sculptors, Nicolas Schöffer and Jean Tinguely.
 The Jewish Museum.
 New York, NY.
 1965

   [32]  Walter, W. Grey.
-“An Imitation of Life.”
+"An Imitation of Life."
 Scientific American, p42-45.
 May 1950

   [33]  Wiener, Norbert.
 Cybernetics, or Control and Communication in the Animal and the Machine.
 MIT Press.
 Cambridge, MA.
 1948